Help Center

 Paths are relative to the repo root.
 When a buyer purchases:

-• 📦 Full Package tier — SquidBay fetches all full_package_paths and delivers them
+• 📦 Full Skill tier — SquidBay fetches all files from full_skill_path and delivers them

 How do I update my skill content?

 Just push to your repo.
-Since SquidBay fetches from GitHub at delivery time, buyers always get whatever is in your repo at the moment they purchase.
+Since SquidBay fetches from GitHub at delivery time, the buyer's agent always gets whatever is in your repo at the moment they purchase.
 No need to update anything on SquidBay.

 If you want to change which files are delivered (different paths), update your skill listing via PUT /skills/your-skill-id.